-Authority to operate a Disaster Food Benefit Program (DFBP), also referred to as Disaster SNAP, or D-SNAP is found in the Robert T Stafford Disaster Relief and Emergency Assistance Act.
-The Act provides the Secretary of Agriculture with the authority to operate a DFBP when affected areas have received a presidential major disaster declaration and when commercial channels of food distribution are available.
+Authority to operate a Disaster Supplemental Nutrition Assistance Program, (D-SNAP) is found in the Robert T Stafford Disaster Relief and Emergency Assistance Act.
+The Act provides the Secretary of Agriculture with the authority to operate D-SNAP when affected areas have received a presidential disaster declaration and when commercial channels of food distribution are available.
 The Food Stamp Act of 1977, as amended, provides the Secretary of Agriculture with the authority to establish temporary emergency standards of eligibility for households who are victims of a disaster that disrupts commercial channels of food distribution after those channels have been restored.

-The Food and Nutrition Service (FNS), oversees the DFBP, approves the operation of DFBP under the Stafford Act, when affected areas have received a presidential declaration of major disaster and a declaration for individual assistance.
-FNS will consider the operation of DFBP under the Food Stamp Act only in extraordinary situations where there is not a presidential declaration of major disaster but the situation merits a nutritional response beyond the regular program.
+The Food and Nutrition Service (FNS) oversees the D-SNAP and approves the operation under the Stafford Act when affected areas have received a presidential declaration of major disaster and a declaration for individual assistance (IA).
+FNS provides food assistance in three ways: